kiboschool/course-frontend-web-dev/src/lessons/javascript-review/events/what-is-an-event.md

 });
 ```

 In this example, if the user tries to submit the form without entering a name, the message "Name is required!" is displayed.
-If a name is provided, a personalised greeting is displayed.
+If a name is provided, a personalized greeting is displayed.